Previous dayOctober 28, 2025Next day

 0.0 km---AutoUSGS →

 On October 28, 2025 at 17:15 UTC, a magnitude 3.0 earthquake struck 44 km SE of Denali National Park, Alaska.
-At a depth of just 0.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 63.264°, -151.077°.
-The automatic solution is preliminary and may be refined as additional station data arrives.
+This very shallow event was close enough to the surface that even modest magnitudes can produce significant local shaking.
 See the M3.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2025-10-28